 This is such a beautiful, seeming simplistic story.
 And it is absolutely profound.
 Your entire life is determined by the quality of your thoughts.
-If you feed fear, negativity and pessimism, you will be fearful, pessimistic, small, nasty, brutish.
-And you will be surrounded by life minded people.
+If you feed fear, negativity, and pessimism, you will be fearful, pessimistic, small, nasty, brutish.
+And you will be surrounded by like-minded people.

 This is a great self-awareness exercise to ensure that you are feeding the right wolf throughout the day.